 This Year’s Game: Texas Tech vs. Mississippi State (Dec.
 28, 2021)

 It is called the Liberty Bowl because it was played in Philadelphia before moving to Memphis in 1965.
 As more bowls have emerged, this game has lost some of its prestige, but only one city has Charlie Vergos Rendezvous and Beale Street.

 8. New Era Pinstripe Bowl

-Whoever attends this game will have to bundle up, but the upshot is that they will be in New York during the holidays.
+Whoever attends this game will have to bundle up, but the upshot is that they will be in the Big Apple during the holidays.

 Location: Sun Bowl – El Paso, Texas

 This Year’s Game: Washington State vs. Miami (Dec.
 31, 2021)

 Launched in 1935, the Sun Bowl is the second-oldest bowl game along with the Sugar and Orange Bowls (The Rose Bowl is, of course, the oldest.).
 El Paso’s Sun Bowl was built in a natural bowl and to watch a game there is worth the trip.

 6. San Diego County Credit Union Holiday Bowl